stiglers-eponym/BeamerPresenter/packaging/Windows.md

 I do not know what level of compatibility with the build system is required to use this portable version.
 Feedback (issues, pull requests) is welcome!

-For these instructions it is assumed that BeamerPresenter has been installed in MSYS2 using UCRT64 and that a portable version of BeamerPresenter shall be stored in the directory `output` (which can be renamed and moved afterwards).
+For these instructions it is assumed that BeamerPresenter has been installed in MSYS2 using UCRT64 ([PKGBUILD\_MSYS2\_git](PKGBUILD_MSYS2_git) is recommended) and that a portable version of BeamerPresenter shall be stored in the directory `output` (which can be renamed and moved afterwards).
 Run the following commands in a UCRT64 terminal:
 ```sh
 # Make sure the following command outputs "/ucrt64/bin/beamerpresenter.exe".